PyConPL/Book/2015/presentations/Dokku_Build_your_own_PaaS/text.md

 Docker images and Dockerfiles

 ## PaaS use case
-Lets imagine that you have a small blog written in Django which you need to deploy fast an easy.
+Let'ts imagine that you have a small blog written in Django which you need to deploy fast an easy.
 Also this blog is under development and you are going to roll out updates every day during the upcoming month.
 Simultaneously, lets imagine default actions which you do when you need to match such requirements.
 You purchase a new virtual or dedicated server, or buy a new EC2 instance, set up a new environment for the project, or adopt your existing